 Here’s my advice.
 If you are almost always bored and you find your friends or lovers boring, it’s probably your problem.
 If you are usually interested in people and you find your friends or lovers boring, you should probably find more stimulating friends and lovers.
 If we could live multiple lives simultaneously we could discover which friends, lovers, activities and projects were best.
 But we can’t walk two paths at the same time.
 We must choose.
 (Thus confirming Sartre’s dictate that we are “condemned to be free.”)

 Another problem is that it is impossible for us to really know ourselves.
 We are too close to ourselves.
 We don’t know if we deserve better friends or lovers or jobs, or if we are lucky to have our current ones.
-Thus the best thing we can do is ask others who know and love us what they think.
+The best thing we can do is ask others who know and love us what they think.
 Should I try something or someone else, do I deserve better?
 Or should I be satisfied with what I have?
-Those who love us can’t know with certainty the answer to these questions either, but they can be more objective about us than we can—for they stand outside of our subjectivity.
+Those who love us can’t know with certainty the answer to these questions, but they can be more objective about us than we can—for they stand outside of our subjectivity.
 In some ways they know us better than we know ourselves.
 So ask those you trust, those who care about you, and ask yourself too.
 Then listen.

 Unfortunately this is not a complete answer, since we can never know for certain which road to travel.
 In the end, we don’t know which life is best, either for ourselves or others.
 Perhaps this is what Victor Frankl had in mind when he said that the key is not learning to live with the absurdity of life, but rather learning to live with uncertainty.